1. Sustainability and sustainable development

 Sustainability and sustainable development are extremely topical issues for modern society.
 The concept of sustainability was brought to the attention of humanity during the 20th century, when the increasing development of some countries originated environmental concerns and stimulated humans to gain a deeper understanding of natural resources, their dynamics and impact of overexploitation.

 Unsustainable impacts of human development are part of the history of humanity since prehistoric times.
 Indeed, ancient civilisations experienced local problems related to societal evolution.
 A relevant example is ancient Athens where efficient systems were built to supply water and to manage wastes.
 To understand how sustainability emerged as a global concern we have to go back to the 18th century.
 At that time, the industrial revolution, that took place between the 18th and the 19th century, marked a tremendous shift in the societal assets and standards of living of humanity.
 It also induced an unprecedented rise in the rate of population growth.
 Economic growth spread to all regions of the world during the twentieth century, when world gross domestic product (GDP) per capita quintupled.
+On the other hand, the quality of the environment immediately started to suffer from the above sudden development.
+The first unintended consequence of the industrial revolution was the deterioration of air quality.

 The list of the unforeseen and seemingly unsustainable impacts of societal development is long.
 To mention only a few: